Passenger Drones coming to a sky near us.

 10. Pterodynamics Transwing

 The Pterodynamics Transwing is a genuinely groundbreaking innovation in the world of VTOL aircraft.
 The Transwing measures 23 feet in length and is a four-passenger aircraft.
-Furthermore, transitioning from a rotor-wing configuration during takeoff and landing, to a fixed-wing configuration in forward flight.
+Furthermore, transitioning from a rotor-wing configuration during takeoff and landing, to a fixed-wing configuration in forwarding flight.

 The design is only 18 feet wide with the wings folded back.
 As a result, allows easy storage when not in use.